 Yet this conflicts with the constitutional principle that no person can be above the law.
 That’s why, according to Hemel and Posner, Congress holds the ultimate key to impeachment.

-The impeachment charges for both Presidents Richard Nixon and Bill Clinton involved obstruction of justice.
+The impeachment charges for both Nixon and former President Bill Clinton involved obstruction of justice.
 However, Nixon resigned before he could be impeached, and the Senate vote on Clinton’s impeachment resulted in a 50-50 tie.
 A two-thirds vote from the Senate is needed for a conviction.